Welcome to Volume 6 of Executed to Suppress His Message.

 Envision an average United States Protestant church with 500 members.
 This congregation might consist of a mix of families with one or two children, a few married couples without children, some singles, and numerous elderly members.
 But to simplify this discussion, let’s assume the entire congregation consists of three person families: a working father, a stay-at-home mother, and a single child.
-Thus with a membership of five hundred, this congregation would contain 166 tithe-paying households, with each paying the church 10% of their gross yearly income.
+And thus with a membership of five hundred, the congregation would contain 166 tithe-paying households, wih each paying the church 10% of their gross yearly income.

 The 2015 US Census states the median income for that year was $56,516 per household.
-And using this statistic, we can calculate that our average congregation would collect $938,165 in tithes each year.
-And with over $938,000 of tax-free income every year, this church could construct a very nice worship center, hire several pastors and administrative staff members, and have enough money left over to support several evangelical operations.
+And using this statistic, we can estimate that our average congregation would collect $938,165 in tithes every year.
+And with almost a million dollars of tax-free income each year, this church could construct a very nice worship center, hire several pastors and administrative staff members, and have enough money left over to support several evangelical operations.

 In year 2014, one United States Protestant church reported a tithe and offering income of over $95 million.
 And with this much revenue, one can only imagine what could be built, hired and purchased.

-Such staggering amounts of money can fund operations and activities the 1st Century disciples never dreamed of doing.
+Such staggering amounts of money are funding operations and activities the 1st Century disciples never dreamed of accomplishing.

-So when we consider the power money can wield in the evangelical arena, any thinking person has to wonder why our Lord forgot to tell His apostles to tithe.
+So when we consider the power money can wield in the evangelical arena, any thinking person has to wonder why our Lord failed to command His disciples to give offerings and tithes.
 Why didn’t Jesus take advantage of this astonishing revenue generator?
-Tithing could have provided the early church with buildings and Christian schools, training for new ministers, and written copies of Jesus’ teachings to help spread the gospel.
+Tithing could have provided the early church with buildings and Christian schools, training for new ministers, and written copies of the Lord’s teachings to help spread the gospel.

 How and When Christians Began to Tithe